The #1 Reason to Buy a Museum/City Pass When Visiting Europe

 Museum passes are also sometimes known as “city cards”, e.g. the Firenze card for Florence.
 They give you either free or reduced-price entry at a pre-determined list of museums for a specified amount of time (usually two or three days).
 The list of museums is extensive and usually includes all the must-sees, although there are exceptions.
 For example, the Roma pass does not include the Vatican Museum, where the Sistine Chapel is.
 That actually makes sense, as the Vatican is technically its own country, but it’s not intuitive.
 Always double check the list of museums included in the pass to be sure.

-The museum passed are only valid for 2-3 days and typically include a long the list of museums.
+The museum passes are only valid for 2-3 days and typically include a long the list of museums.
 This is why I used to think it would be really hard to visit enough museums to make these cards worth it.
 However, I’ve used them in several cities now and have experienced first-hand how they work.
 I’ve come to realize that their main benefit is not actually saving you money.
 Their most prized benefit, in my opinion, is saving you time.

 This will not be immediately obvious, as these cards are marketed mainly as money savers.
 And in many cases, you will save money as well.
 Each pass is different.
 You should sit down and cross-reference your list of must-do museums against the list of museums covered by the card and see if you’d come out ahead money-wise.
 I certainly do recommend doing that and I think it’s a good step to take.
 However, if you find that you’re not going to save money with the card, or it would take a really aggressive sightseeing schedule to save money, or you’d need to visit museums you were not originally planning to visit to save money, I do challenge you to figure the time savings into the equation.